To build cities that survive climate change, we should emulate Earth’s first creatures

-Human innovation has long been inspired by other organisms, from the wild thistle plant that spurred the invention of velcro to the kingfisher bird that helped engineers design bullet trains.
+Human innovation has long been inspired by other organisms, from the wild thistle plant that spurred the invention of Velcro to the kingfisher bird that helped engineers design bullet trains.
 It’s called biomimicry: looking to nature’s systems, designs, and processes for inspiration to solve human problems.
 So wouldn’t it make sense, then, that as climate change threatens to make our world inhospitable, with rising sea levels and intense heat, we could learn something from the way the earliest life forms survived when Earth had similarly harsh conditions?

 That’s the hope of artist and experimental philosopher Jonathon Keats.
 In a new exhibit called The Primordial Cities Initiative, which will open at STATE Studio in Berlin on December 12, Keats shares his “stromatolite cities” concept.
 Stromatolites, the fossil remains of early microbial communities, are made of layers of limestone, the remains of those single-celled organisms, and the silt they trapped from the water.
 Stromatolites, which are among the oldest record of life on Earth, proliferated in tidal environments.